akhilRathour/TicTacToe-game/README.md

 - 🧠 **Unbeatable Gameplay**
   The AI never loses.
 It’s designed to win or draw — never to be fooled!

-- 💻 **Console-Based Interface**
-  Clean and interactive terminal interface with move-by-move updates and intuitive prompts.

----

-## 🚀 Further Developmentd

 - 🖼️ **Graphical Interface with OpenGL**
   Upgraded from a text-based interface to a graphical version using **OpenGL** for rendering the game board, player symbols, and animations.